Consultant - for the realization of a harmonized methodology on participatory mapping of representative areas of Pool and Niari

 TIMING

 The consultancy duration is six (6) months with a probable start date scheduled for January 1, 2025.
-Deliverables are expected by June 30, 2025, at the latest.
+Deliverables are expected no later than June 30, 2025.
 The candidate must present a schedule of activities with the launch date, milestones, deliverables, and completion date.

 Budget